Top Things to Do in Kirkby Lonsdale:

 1 View Turner’s landscape

 Few will argue about Ruskin’s View being one of the best landscapes in Cumbria.
 The view changes according to the weather; on a sunny day the river sparkles in the heat and on a winter’s evening the Lune Valley seems to be painted every shade of purple.
 The scene was captured by the British artist Turner in 1822, and artist and poet John Ruskin was so taken with Turner’s interpretation that he wrote: “I do not know in all my country, still less in France or Italy, a place more naturally divine.”’
 Later he described it as “one of the loveliest views in England, therefore in the world.”
 It’s also worth heading off down the Radical Steps (not named by accident, getting back up them is a challenge for the unfit or out of breath) and taking a riverside walk.

 2 Visit the vault

 The Vault Story Bank is Kirkby’s latest attraction.
-You can find it in the former Midland Bank on Main Street, now the Visitor Information Centre.
+You can find it in the former bank on Main Street, now the Visitor Information Centre.
 This interactive exhibit at the back of the shop is free and quite intimate; the volunteer on duty tells me this time last year the bank’s old vault was being used as their stationary cupboard, and required a hasty clear out, “But it’s interesting, for the locals as well.”
 The Vault is open seven days a week, from 10.30-4pm.
 You simply choose an object and scan it on the desk to trigger one of seven short films, where local actors pop up to tell their stories, fill you in on past history, or in the case of Turner and Ruskin, have a bit of a tussle about another attraction.